charleschen01/Catch-Me-If-You-Can/README.md

 # Catch-Me-If-You-Can
 - *Catch Me If You Can* is a game designed and developed in Cambridge University Game Gig 2019.
 - The game is developed using Unity.
-To run the game, load the project directory into Unity and run the game.
+To run the game, simply load the project directory into Unity.

 ## Game Rules
 - This is a 2-player game.
 Each player controls one ball.
 The white ball is controlled using W,A,S,D and the brown ball is controlled using arrow buttons.